 Almost all VTK classes derive from vtkObject.
-This class provides reference counting for objects since often times we want to share the same object in multiple places.
-Reference counting allows us to know how many places it is getting referred to as well as when it can be deleted

-(i.e. when its reference count goes to 0).
+This class provides many basic capabilities including reference counting (to handle the creation, sharing and deletion of objects).
+Reference counting enables the VTK user to track how many places an instantiated object is used as well as when it can be deleted (i.e. when its reference count goes to zero).
 VTK doesn't allow vtkObjects to be created directly through their constructors.
-Instead all objects that derive from vtkObject use the static function New() to create a new instance.
-Because of reference counting, we also are not allowed to directly delete an object.
-Instead, we reduce its reference count by calling Delete() on the object when we no longer refer to it.
-The vtkObject will automatically get deleted when the reference count goes to 0, as long as the last time it was done with Delete().
+Instead all objects that derive from vtkObject use the static New() method to create a new instance (this method is referred to as an object factory).
+Because of reference counting, users are also not allowed to directly delete an object.
+Instead, the reference count is reduced on an instance by invoking the Delete() method on it when it is no longer needed within a particular scope.
+Thus the vtkObject (and its subclasses) will automatically be deleted when the reference count goes to zero.
 The following code snippet shows an example of how VTK objects are created, referenced and deleted.